lemyskaman/lemyskaman.github.io/en/_posts/2020-03-24-PHP-running-multiple-versions-on-a-server.md

     $sudo apt install php7.3   [PHP 7.3]
     $sudo apt install php7.4s   [PHP 7.4]

-Otherwise if you are ngix user the you should use the related fpm version:
+Otherwise if you are nginx user the you should use the related fpm version:

     $sudo apt install php5.6-fpm   [PHP 5.6]
     $sudo apt install php7.0-fpm   [PHP 7.0]